hhumbertoAv/ecofloc/README.md

 ### **What to analyze**

-**EcoFloc** can analyze an existing process, an active application, launch an application for monitoring, or track its boot process.
+**EcoFloc** can analyze an existing process or application, or launch an application to monitor its execution, including its boot process.

 2. **Process ID (PID) (`-p`)** – Analyze an already running process by specifying its PID.
 3. **Application Name (`-n`)** – Monitor all PIDs associated with an existing application.